Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Prepare-and-prepare dimension witness construction

-Our witness is the $n\times n$ determinant $W_n=\det p$ which is equal $0$ if the Schmidt number satisfies $d<n$ (classical case) $d^2<n$ (quantum complex) or $d(d+1)/2< n$ (quantum real) because the size of $p$ exceeds the maximal rank of the set of allowed matrices $A_i$ or $B_j$, which span the available linear space.
-If the dimension of the linear space of observables is smaller than the size of the matrix then some observable must be a linear combination of the rest.
-By linearity of the matrix (\ref{pij}) as a function of the observables, the same applies to its corresponding column or row, and the determinant must vanish.
-The real symmetric matrix $d\times d$ is represented by $d(d+1)/2$ independent real numbers.
-A complex Hermitian matrix has additionally $d(d-1)/2$ real independent numbers, representing imaginary antisymmetric matrices.
-The test is device-independent, that is, we make no assumption about the actual realization of preparations or measurements.
-Simply, the test does not rely on the mathematical model.
-However, we assume independence of $A$ and $B$ as otherwise we cannot write the concomitant tensor product.

-In particular, the witness is zero in the case $d=2$ for $n>2$ in the classical case, $n>3$ in the quantum real case, and $n>4$ in the full complex case.
+\cor{The dependence between rank of $p$ and the minimal dimension $d$ allows us to construct null $d$ dimension witness assuming} \begin{itemize} \item initial independence of the systems $A$ and $B$, \item no mutual influence between the systems during the preparations, \item fixed minimal expected dimension \cor{$d_{min}$} in real or quantum space. \end{itemize} \cor{The witness $W_n$ will be the determinant of $p$, $W_n=\det p$.
+For adequately selected set of predefined states (see section \ref{sec:test}), the witness value is expected to be} zero (up to statistical error) if the above assumptions are satisfied and can be nonzero otherwise. \cor{This means $W_n=0$} if the Schmidt number satisfies \begin{itemize} \item $d<n$ (classical case), \item $d^2<n$ (quantum complex case), \item $d(d+1)/2< n$ (quantum real case). \end{itemize} \cor{That is} because the size of $p$ exceeds the maximal rank of the set of allowed matrices $A_i$ or $B_j$, which spans the available linear space.
+If the \cor{observables linear space dimension} is smaller than the size of $p$, then some observable must be a linear combination of the rest.
+By linearity of $p$ (eq. \ref{pij}) as a function of the observables, the same applies to its columns and rows, \cor{ thus} the determinant must vanish.
+In particular, in the case \cor{$d_{min}=2$}, the witness is zero for $n>2$ in the classical case, $n>3$ in the quantum real case, and $n>4$ in the full complex case.
 If $W_5\neq 0$ then we have a classical system of dimension 5 or a quantum one of dimension 3 (real or complex).
-It can be easily tested on available quantum computers.
+In the non-zero cases, $W_n$ is still bounded.
+The classical maximum is reached whenever $d=n$, by the Hadamard determinant, i.e. $A_i=|i\rangle\langle i|=B_i$ with \cor{$\mathcal M=m_{ij}|ij\rangle\langle ij|$}.
+The \cor{maximal} values of \cor{$W_n$ for different $n$} are given in Table \ref{tabone} and the corresponding matrices \cor{$m$} are shown in Table \ref{tabtwo}.